Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Distinguishing anisotropy models

 \subsection{Comparing models}

-After quantifying the intrinsic variance of our realizations, we can estimate whether a realization from model A is statistically distinguishable from the average realization of a fiducial model B. We define for each realization of model A a model comparison (MC)~$\chi^2_{\mathrm{MC},r}$ statistics, defined as
+After quantifying the intrinsic variance of our realizations, we can estimate whether a realization from model A is statistically distinguishable from the average realization of a fiducial model B. For each realization of model A,we define a model comparison (MC)~$\chi^2_{\mathrm{MC},r}$ statistics, defined as

-where $ \Delta \mathcal{C}_\ell = \mathcal{C}^{(\rm r, A)}_\ell - \mathcal{C}^{(\rm th, B)}_\ell$, and where each quantity is computed as described in the previous Section.
+where~$\Delta \mathcal{C}_\ell = \mathcal{C}^{(\rm r, A)}_\ell - \mathcal{C}^{(\rm th, B)}_\ell$, and each quantity is calculated as described in the previous section.
 The value of this new chi-squared statistics is then compared to that of the previous section to assess, with a certain confidence level, whether the deviations from a theoretical model are not compatible with the effect of having different stochastic realizations of the same model.
-We then introduce a significance statistics $D_r$ for model distinguishability for each realization $r$ as
+We then introduce a significance statistics~$D_r$ for model distinguishability for each realization~$r$ as

-Here we consider a LSS-informed GWB as fiducial model, i.e., model B, and we aim to assess whether a uniform distribution of SMBHBs can be confidently ruled out as a possible interpretation of the observed signal.
-The statistics defined in equation~\ref{eq:Ddef} allows us to establish that if realization has~$D_r>1, 2, 3$ the uniform model can be excluded at $1,2,3\ \sigma$ level.
+Here we consider a LSS-informed GWB as fiducial model, i.e., model B, and assess whether a uniform distribution of SMBHBs can be confidently ruled out as a possible interpretation of the observed signal.
+The statistics defined in equation~\eqref{eq:Ddef} allows us to establish that if realization has~$D_r>1, 2, 3$ the uniform model can be excluded at the~$1,2,3\ \sigma$ level.